informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 ## Consequences
 ### Positive

-- Simpler and more better CLI invocation: "create" is more accurate than "tx" or "handshake"
+- Simpler, more accurate CLI invocation: "create" is more precise than "tx" or "handshake"
 - Improved output for human operators.